From Signed Networks to Group Graphs: Introduction

 However, symmetry also appears in science in terms of some ``internal space'' that is not connected to the symmetries of space and time.
 For example, our understanding of fundamental particles is built on symmetries of such internal spaces.
 Take the three types of pion discovered in 1947 and 1949.
 The pions have a very similar mass yet also have some striking yet systematic differences such as their electric charges of $+1$, $0$ and $-1$ (in units of the electron charge).
 It turns out these patterns can be understood in terms of the group $SU(2)$ as ``flavour'' symmetries in which two different types of quantum particle, the `up' and the `down' quark, are mixed by a symmetry at each space-time point i.e.\ this is a symmetry in some internal ``up-down'' space and has nothing to do with the symmetry of space-time.
 Such internal symmetries are still a key part of the current best theory of fundamental physics.

 So the question posed in this paper is if there is a role for symmetry and group theory in network analysis, not in terms of the symmetries of the network (the equivalent of the space-time symmetry) but in terms of symmetries in processes occurring on the network, in some ``internal space'' added on top of the network.
-The answer is yes and such symmetries may be encoded in terms of a structure called a \tsedef{group graph}.
+The answer is yes and such symmetries may be encoded in terms of a structure I call a \tsedef{group graph}.

-The inspiration for this construction comes from the work on conserved processes on signed networks by \citet{TL24}. \tsedef{Signed networks} \citep{LS52,H53,R54,CH56,N61,HNC65,D67a,S68,AR68} emerged from social network analysis for contexts where relations between actors can be identified as one of three types: positive, none, or negative.
+The inspiration for my construction comes from the work on conserved processes on signed networks by \citet{TL24}. \tsedef{Signed networks} \citep{LS52,H53,R54,CH56,N61,HNC65,D67a,S68,AR68} emerged from social network analysis for contexts where relations between actors can be identified as one of three types: positive, none, or negative.
 Though the precise interpretation of these three types can vary depending on the study, it requires that a network is encoded with a link (a binary relation, an edge) carrying either a positive or negative label, alongside the absence of a link.
 Signed networks have continued to be used in network analysis in a wide range of settings; for instance see \citet{DM96,DM09,KLB09,TB09,ST10,SLT10,WJB19,KCN19,ADRD20,TL24}.
-Signed networks often merit discussion in standard textbooks, for example see section 4.4 of \citet{WF94} or section 4.2 of \citet{C21}.
+Signed networks often merit discussion in standard textbooks, for example see section 4.4 of \citet{WF94} or section 4.2 of \citet{C21}, and are of current interest as shown by a recent review \citep{DCGFVFT25}.

 One important concept for signed networks is the idea of \tsedef{structural balance}, often referred to as just \tsedef{balance}, derived from psychology \citep{H46}.
-This has a simple interpretation in terms of the number of negative links in any closed walk of a signed network \citep{H53,CH56}, a concept often used in the analysis of signed networks \citep{HNC65,DM96,DM09,ST10,SLT10,KCN19,ADRD20,TL24}.
+This has a simple interpretation in terms of the number of negative links in any closed walk of a signed network \citep{H53,CH56}, a concept often used in the analysis of signed networks \citep{HNC65,DM96,DM09,ST10,SLT10,KCN19,ADRD20,TL24,DCGFVFT25}.
 I will generalise balance to the case of group graphs.

 An important goal of this paper is to show how the results for a diffusion process on a balanced signed network of \citep{TL24} and for a balanced network with diffusing complex phases on the nodes \citep{TL24a} can be generalised to any internal space defined on the nodes when there is a symmetry in the bilateral interactions in this internal space.